More information on our UK animal welfare

 Celebrating success in our supply chain

 In 2017, we received a Best Retailer Innovation award from Compassion in World Farming for leading the way in farmed fish welfare.
-The award recognised our work to improve the welfare of our farmed fish species, and specifically the introduction of a humane slaughter system for sea bass and sea bream into commercial practice.
+The award recognised our work to improve the welfare of two of our farmed fish species, and specifically the introduction of a humane slaughter system for sea bass (Dicenntrarcuhs labrax) and sea bream (Sparus aurta) into commercial practice.

 See additional information on our welfare outcome measures.